LA Councilman de Leon says he will not resign amid uproar - KESQ

 The scandal already has led to the resignation of former City Council President Nury Martinez and calls from President Joe Biden for those involved to step down.

+His statement was immediately criticized by other Council members pushing for his resignation.

+“Apologies will not be nearly enough to undo the damage that this city has suffered,” said Council President Paul Krekorian, who replaced Martinez in the leadership post.
+“The only way we can begin to heal as a city is for Mr. de León to take responsibility for his actions, accept the consequences and step down.”

 The racist comments came in a nearly year-old meeting, which also provided an unvarnished look into the city’s racial rivalries.
-Those involved in the private meeting spent much of the time discussing how to safeguard Latino political power during the redrawing of council district boundaries.
+Those involved in the private meeting — all Democrats — spent much of the time discussing how to safeguard Latino political power during the redrawing of council district boundaries.

 The California Legislative Black Caucus said the recording “reveals an appalling effort to decentralize Black voices during the critical redistricting process.”